AvolitesLtd/TitanManual/docs/cues/editing-cues.md

 turns them all off and \[Softkey D\] turns them all on)*. \[Softkey E\] lets you include or exclude Shapes from the cue.

-6. Press \<Enter\>.
+6. Press <Keys.HardKey>Enter</Keys.HardKey>.
 The selected attributes of the selected fixtures will be loaded into the programmer.

 7. **Repeat steps 2 - 6** to include other attributes from the same fixtures, or